riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 57-191  | *Reserved*        | Reserved for future standard use |
 192-255 | *Reserved*        | Reserved for nonstandard ABI extensions |

+Nonstandard extensions are free to use relocation numbers 192-255 for any purpose.
+These relocations may conflict with other nonstandard extensions.

 ### Assembler Relocation Functions